The Best Agility Ladder

 Depending on the sport you are playing, you may need to train when to accelerate your speed and when to slow down, change direction, and turn.

 Sports such as football entail players dribbling the ball, dodging players, running to the goal post in one direction and once they have acquired the ball, redirecting and weaving their way to the goal post that they want to take aim to score a goal.

 Agility drills also torch calories and improve your mental health, as you have to mentally remain sharp at all times to ensure your footwork is following the drills correctly and quickly.

-- If you are a newbie to agility training, start incorporating speed and agility into your fitness regime twice a week.
+If you are a newbie to agility training, start incorporating speed and agility into your category fitness regime twice a week.

-Below is a great video to get you started on 5 speed and agility drills consisting of acceleration, salsa, bounds, multi-directional, and single-leg explosive and stability drills.
+Details can be accessed via the video below on how to get you started on 5 speed and agility drills consisting of acceleration, salsa, bounds, multi-directional and single-leg explosive, and stability drills.

 - Agility in Team Sports: Testing, Training, and Factors Affecting Performance – PubMed

 - Physiological Response, Time-Motion Characteristics, and Reproducibility of Various Speed-Endurance Drills in Youth Soccer Players: Small-Sided Games versus Generic Running – PubMed

 - Effects of Neuromuscular Training on Agility Performance in Elite Soccer Players – Frontiers in Physiology